 In a perfect world, we’d all start in an academy with a great reputation and an impressive lineage.
 In an ideal world, you’d be able to start training with a world-renowned Professor and remain there for your entire BJJ journey.
 However, that’s hardly possible for most.
 First of all, people that just start training are not really that informed about stuff like BJJ lineage.
 Instead, they tend to look for the closest spot where they can train.
 As they start growing into the sport, they might end up in a different academy in quest of a different style, or a competitive career.

 In fact, changing gyms/teams/instructors nowadays is pretty much the norm.
 So, how does that fare in terms of that all-important lineage?
 If you’re one of the lucky ones that have stumbled upon some of the top coaches in the world then good for you.
-However, for most other, changing affiliation a few times, whether it is as a beginner or an advanced student means you’re switching your lineage.
+However, for most others, changing affiliation a few times, whether it is as a beginner or an advanced student means you’re switching your lineage.
 In certain cases, people have different lineages for all their belts.
 Guess what?
 Some of them turned out to be world-famous names in the Jiu-Jitsu community nowadays.
 So much for the case of BJJ lineage determining success.

 One other thing to consider when talking lineage is how you extend your own.
 If you’re a brown and black belt, you’re most likely already involved in promoting students.
 That brings about great responsibility.
 Those students will go on to tell everyone that you are the man behind their belt.
 As such, is linage really key, or is it the style you’ve formed and the way you’re teaching the ways of the Gentle Art?
-Makes sense, right?
+That makes sense, right?

 Fake Black (And Other) Belts

 One positive aspect of actually knowing someone’s BJJ lineage is important in the case of fraudulent belts.
 Unfortunately, this is not uncommon today.
 There have been several accounts of people posing as black or brown belts.
 Although they were exposed and dealt with, that’s not the full extent of it.
 The reality is that there are also many that remain hidden.
-Some of them even have successful McDojo type academies where everything is about the profit and nothing is about the art.
+Some of them even have successful McDojo-type academies where everything is about profit and nothing is about the art.
 In those cases, BJJ lineage can actually help expose a fake claimed belt, as that‘s very ready to check.
 That’s one aspect of linage that’s definitely irreplaceable.

 Let’s drop all the high-school drama and act like adults.
 No, it shouldn’t bother anyone if you train in more than one academy, as long as that doesn’t involve a competitive rivalry between them.
 No, it doesn’t matter if you’re a blue and purple belt under the GB lineage, brown by Marcelo Garcia and a black by Christian Graugart of BJJ Globetrotters.
 It won’t matter when your own students tell people that they have a certain belt by you.
 So, why should you make a fuss about it?
 Put a Gi on and go train, and leave all the dumb stuff out of the way.
 Those more concerned with lineage and creonteism will fade out of the grappling community anyway.